hyperledger-labs/zeto/README.md

-# Confidential UTXO using Zero Knowledge Proofs
+# Zeto, a UTXO based privacy-preserving token toolkit using Zero Knowledge Proofs

 This project hosts the multiple patterns to implement privacy preserving tokens on EVM.
 The patterns all share the same basic architectural concepts: